israel909/Prime-Visualizer/README.md

 The next number is not crossed out is 5.
 Since 5^2 > 15 (ie. our LIMIT) we can conlude that all of the remaining numbers that are not crossed out are primes.
 Conversely we can conclude that all of the crossed numbers are composite.

-In general we can stop trying "sieveing" primes once the sqaure of a newly found prime is greater than our LIMIT.
+In general we can stop trying to "sieve" primes once the sqaure of a newly found prime is greater than our LIMIT.

 ## How do you use the program?
 The program can be from the command: `python3 sieve.py [-h] [--frame-rate FRAME_RATE] [--dimensions DIMENSIONS]`.